 - a.
-Select committee members and present committee to the SGA Executive Board, SGA advisor, and Dean of Students - b.
-Call meetings with Election Committee - 1.
-Three meetings - i.
-The first meeting will be to train the new election committee - ii.
-The second meeting will be to review the rules and regulations and to make sure the committee is well versed. - iii.
-The third meeting will be with the Executive Board. - c.
-Shall report results of all elections during SGA meeting after elections. - d.
-Publicize all dates and deadlines of elections. - e.
-Supervise the tabulation of ballots and prepare a certified copy of results, with signatures from the Dean of Students and the Associate Director of Student Activities for posting - f.
-Hear, with committee, any election appeals. - g.
-Enforce all rules and regulations set forth under Article VII - h.
-With the consent of the Election Committee, make recommendations to the SGA on necessary revisions of election regulations - i.
-Assume any other responsibilities that the SGA may deem necessary. - j.
+Select committee members and present committee to the SGA Executive Board, SGA advisor, and Vice President for Student Services - b.
+Call meetings with Election Committee - c.
+Three meetings - a.
+The first meeting will be to train the new election committee - b.
+The second meeting will be to review the rules and regulations and to make sure the committee is well versed. - c.
+The third meeting will be with the Executive Board. - d.
+Shall report results of all elections during SGA meeting after elections. - e.
+Publicize all dates and deadlines of elections. - f.
+Supervise the tabulation of ballots and prepare a certified copy of results, with signatures from the Vice President for Student Services and the Director of Student Engagement for posting - g.
+Hear, with committee, any election appeals. - h.
+Enforce all rules and regulations set forth under Article VII - i.
+With the consent of the Election Committee, make recommendations to the SGA on necessary revisions of election regulations - j.
+Assume any other responsibilities that the SGA may deem necessary. - k.
 At no times shall any person actively involved in campaigning be a member of the Committee.
 A member may disqualify himself/herself or be disqualified by the Committee at the request of a candidate.
-If the Committee fails to disqualify a member upon petition by a candidate, said candidate may appeal the decision to the Student a.
-Elections will be held for the offices of SGA in the spring of each semester in April and is based on the academic calendar.
-Following SGA/Royal Court elections shall be the class elections in April.
-The freshman class officers shall be elected for SGA and Royal Court the week following Freshman Orientation.
+If the Committee fails to disqualify a member upon petition by a candidate, said candidate may appeal the decision to the Student Government Association.

-Government Association.
 A member who is disqualified shall not in any way participate in the Committee's action for that specific election.
 An alternate Committee member will be nominated by the Chair and approved by SGA Executive Board.

-Section 2: Election Time
+Election Time: